-No, you're not able to pay your monthly instalments via BPAY.
-We only offer monthly direct debit from either a bank account or credit card.
+No, we only offer direct debit from either a bank account or credit card.

 It won't happen without us notifying you.
 We send renewal notices at least 14 days before your current policy expires, showing how much you need to pay and when the payment is due.